lulunac27a/simple-rating-system-webapp/docs/index.md

 1. Clone the repository.
 2. Open index.html in your browser.
-3. Click on the star button to rate an item.
+3. Click on the star button to change the number of stars of the rating.